Frameworkium/frameworkium.github.io/_pages/Handling-multiple-test-environments.md

 ---

 ### Problem

-When a team have multiple staging environments for different purpose within the same project (eg QA, DevInt, Staging), we often need to parameterise multiple variables (Eg urls, usernames, passwords)
+A team has multiple environments for different purpose within the same project (e.g. QA, DevInt, Staging), we often need to parameterise multiple variables (e.g. urls, usernames, passwords).

 ### Solution

-Store the details for all environments in a properties file, and pass an environemnt 'key' at runtime to tell the code which parameters to use.
+Store the details for all environments in a properties file, and pass an environment 'key' at runtime to tell the code which parameters to use.

 #### Create a properties file

 The properties file must be in your */resources* folder.
 In your properties file, define the key and value pair for each URL and any other information.

 In this case: